 If you have extreme safety needs, the Safe at Home Address Confidentiality Program can help.

 When you enroll in this program, all voting is done by absentee ballot through the mail through the Safe at Home office.
-Your name and address is never shared with your local elections office.
+Your name and address are never shared with your local elections office.
 Only your marked ballot is counted.

 This program is administered by the Office of the Minnesota Secretary of State and offers much more than confidential voting.
 It is available for people with very high safety concerns.
 When you enroll in Safe at Home, the Office of the Minnesota Secretary of State assigns you a post office box address that you can use in place of your real address.
 This alternate address can be used for all your interactions with others and must be accepted by all public offices, private companies, and people with whom you interact while you reside in Minnesota.
-This allows you to keep your real address inaccessible from the person you fear.
+This allows you to keep your real address inaccessible to the person you fear.
 The Office of the Minnesota Secretary of State forwards all of your mail to you from the assigned post office box.
 Applying to Safe at Home requires the assistance of a professional victim advocate.

 Local election officials send teams of election judges (poll workers) to nursing homes and hospitals during the 20 days before the election.
 They hand out ballots to eligible residents of the facility and give help if needed.

 The election judges provide ballots only to voters who live in the city or town where the hospital is located.
 If you live in a different town, you will need to apply for an absentee ballot on your own.
 In addition, you may be eligible to have someone pick up and deliver a ballot to you.
 This is called 'agent delivery.'
-Read more about agent delivery
+Read more about agent delivery on the Absentee and Early Voting page.

 As long as a judge did not restrict your right to vote through court order, you have the right to vote when: